New Jersey Roads - US 1 - SB

 Courtesy Lou Corsaro, this is a new jughandle for CR 522 on the SB side of US 1 to the EB side of 522.
 The current jug has been kept for SB-WB right-turning traffic only.
 Backups trying to turn left are probably what sparked the new loop.

-Unless otherwise mentioned, the last three sets of signage were on US 1 SB; the last two photos are on the SB C-D (collector-distributor) road, except for of course the I-95/I-295 BGS overhanging the main lanes.
+The first two photos are left and right sides on the same bridge, while the last two photos are on the SB C-D (collector-distributor) road, except for of course the I-95/I-295 BGS overhanging the main lanes.
+Click on the penultimate photo for a closeup of all 3 button copy beauties.

-As the last picture shows, on the ramp from US 1 SB, I-95 gets the lion's share of lanes at its fourth NJ terminus (the other three being at borders; see the I-95 page for details), where I-295 also ends.
-Presumably traffic avoiding the NJ Turnpike is going to avoid the toll to leave NJ as well and take the free Scudders Falls bridge.
-Notice how everything goes south from this point; once I-95 is rerouted with the construction of the I-95/I-276 interchange in PA, I-295 will probably be signed E-W along I-95's current N-S route, and only turn N-S after crossing into PA, to avoid the dilemma of two SB I-295's (or the dilemma of an NB road suddenly becoming SB... oh wait a minute, that already happens).
-In late 2007, this exit was reconfigured so that the two I-95 lanes now leave first, and the I-295 exit (to the C-D road, which takes the entrance from I-295 NB) comes further south.
-I'm not a fan; now the I-295 exit has a merge just after it leaves US 1, and there is no way to sign that without confusing drivers and creating danger at the merge point.
+As the last picture shows, on the ramp from US 1 SB, I-95 gets the lion's share of lanes at its fourth NJ terminus (the other three being at borders; see the I-95 page for details on the pre-2019 situation), where I-295 also ended.
+Presumably traffic avoiding the NJ Turnpike is going to avoid the toll to leave NJ as well and take the free Scudders Falls Bridge, although the whole game changes once the new Scudders Falls Bridge is constructed and opened with its own toll; at that point, the completed I-95/I-276 interchange starts to look very attractive on a time vs. dollar basis.
+Notice how everything goes south from this point; once that interchange was completed, I-295 was extended around Trenton as a signed N-S route to replace I-95's S-N route, even though the road really runs W-E. To make matters worse, the route in PA was then signed W-E instead of S-N, so the new interchange sends a north-signed route (95) east and an east-signed route (295) north, and meanwhile, traffic has to head on a north-signed route (295) to get to a southerly destination (Philadelphia).
+Great job, guys. *slow clap* This at least avoids the dilemma of two SB I-295's or an NB road suddenly becoming SB... oh wait a minute, that already happened for over 30 years.
+In late 2007, this exit was reconfigured so that the two lanes heading west (then signed I-95) now leave first, and the I-295 SB exit (to the C-D road, which takes the entrance from I-295 NB) comes further south.
+I'm not a fan, because now the I-295 exit has a merge just after it leaves US 1, and there is no way to sign that without confusing drivers and creating danger at the merge point.

 A lot of warnings for exits ahead - gee, not like there's anything important in Trenton like, say, a state government.
-This is the first half of the Trenton Freeway (go to the NB side for more on that).
+Starting with the left and right of a single assembly in two photos, this is the first half of the Trenton Freeway (go to the NB side for more on that).
 Business US 1 runs toward US 206 and then splits, with the official route going back into US 1 and the signed route running across the old Trenton Makes bridge (largely multiplexed with US 206 through Trenton).
 The signed route was part of Alternate US 1 (so yes, both Alternate and Business signage existed for quite some time, not to confuse anyone), but PA has completely decommissioned its side of ALT US 1, and has yet to sign the unofficial Business US 1 in its stead.
 Market St. is also NJ 33, and the state highway should get the billing.

 Finishing up the Trenton Freeway.
 NJ 129 takes you to NJ 29.
 Warren Street is part of the signed Business US 1 route, but even the older signs on the highway fail to acknowledge either Business or Alternate US 1.